How to Buy Backpack

 Backpack Zipper Lock

 Alternatively, you may buy a backpack cover that is rainproof.
-This will act as a security cover as well as rain cover.
+This will act as a security cover as well as a rain cover.

 Travel Backpack Handle